countnoobula/.github/PULL_REQUEST_TEMPLATE.md

 _If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc._

+## PHPMetrics
+_What were the percentages of `php artisan insights`, this should be run after requested changes_
+- Code  - ?%
+- Style - ?%